REGULATION DEEP-DIVE

 Regulation 314 requires every installation to be divided into circuits.
 Regulation 314.1 lists six objectives (a–f): avoid danger and inconvenience, allow safe testing and maintenance, limit the effect of a single circuit failing, reduce unwanted RCD tripping, mitigate electromagnetic disturbance, and prevent indirect energising.
 Regulations 314.2 to 314.4 then require separate circuits for parts needing separate control, set the number of circuits and points, and keep each final circuit electrically separate.

-Section 314 sits in Part 3 (Assessment of General Characteristics) of BS 7671:2018+A4:2026 and is the foundation of circuit design.
+Section 314 is headed "Division of installation" and sits in Chapter 31 of Part 3 (Assessment of General Characteristics) of BS 7671:2018+A4:2026.

 1,000+